-Support (classified) personnel will be notified of impending dismissal by their immediate supervisors at least two calendar weeks (14 days) in advance of an anticipated separation date.
+Support (classified) personnel shall be notified of impending dismissal by their immediate superiors at least two calendar weeks (14 days) in advance of an anticipated separation date.
 They may be subject to immediate dismissal for just cause.
-They may be suspended in the same manner as any other School Board employee.
-Support (classified) personnel who are removed from employment for just cause by the Superintendent will be ineligible thereafter for employment in any school or duty station within the school system.
-The Superintendent will promulgate procedures for the discipline and dismissal of support (classified) personnel.
+They may be suspended in the same manner as any other school board employee.
+Support (classified) personnel who are removed from employment for just cause by the superintendent shall be ineligible thereafter for employment in any school or duty station within the school system.
+The superintendent shall promulgate procedures for the discipline and dismissal of support (classified) personnel.

-If a current employee is suspended or dismissed because of information appearing on his or her criminal history record, the School Board will provide a copy of the information obtained from the central criminal records exchange to the employee.

-No support employee will have his or her insurance benefits suspended or terminated because of such suspension.
+If a current employee is suspended or dismissed because of information appearing on his/her criminal history record, the school board shall provide a copy of the information obtained from the central criminal records exchange to the employee.
+No support employee shall have his insurance benefits suspended or terminated because of such suspension in accordance with this policy.